mechitoua/time-tracking-dashboard/README.md

 ## Acknowledgments

-- Design inspiration from Frontend Mentor
+- Design from Frontend Mentor
 - Rubik font family by Google Fonts
 - React community for excellent tools and resources